hmrc/platsec-inspector-manager/README.md

 # Platsec-Inspector-Manager

-PlatSec Inspector Manager is Golang command line tool that enables PlatSec Team members to create suppression rules in AWS Inspector.
+PlatSec Inspector Manager is a Golang command line tool that enables PlatSec Team members to create suppression rules in AWS Inspector.

 The requirements and in depth specification of the tool can be found